Inshrinkerator: Compressing Deep Learning Training Checkpoints via Dynamic Quantization: Evaluation Setup

-\minihead{Fault-tolerant Training} In this scenario, we simulate multiple failures during the training process and perform the recovery using compressed checkpoints.
-Our evaluation involves four models: ResNet-152~\cite{resnet}, ViT-32L~\cite{vit}, BERT Base~\cite{bert}, and GPT2 Medium~\cite{gpt2}.
-The first two, representing the vision models, are trained on the Imagenet 1K \cite{imagenet} datasets for classification tasks.
-The latter two, BERT and GPT models, undergo training for language modeling tasks using Wikitext-Bookcorpus~\cite{wikitext, bookcorpus} and OpenWebText~\cite{openwebtext} datasets, respectively.
-The implementation details and hyper-parameters used for training are provided in \cref{app:model-imps}.
+\textbf{Fault-tolerant Training.} We simulate multiple failures during the training process and perform the recovery using compressed checkpoints.
+Our evaluation involves four models: ResNet-152, ViT-32L, BERT Base, and GPT2 Medium.
+The first two, representing the vision models, are trained on the Imagenet 1K datasets for classification tasks.
+The latter two, BERT and GPT models, undergo training for language modeling tasks using C4 and OpenWebText datasets, respectively.
+Training of GPT2 Medium and ViT-32L requires $\approx$ 650 NVIDIA A40 GPU hours.
+The hyper-parameters and implementation details are provided in \cref{app:model-imps}.

-\minihead{Transfer Learning} In this scenario, we perform transfer learning tasks by training from a compressed checkpoint of pre-trained models.
-We use BERT Large \cite{bert} and Pythia \cite{pythia} models for transfer learning experiments.
-Specifically, the BERT model is fine-tuned on GLUE \cite{glue} tasks, STS-B, SST-2, and MNLI, while the Pythia model is fine-tuned using the Alpacha \cite{alpaca} instruction-following dataset.
+\textbf{Transfer Learning.} We perform transfer learning tasks by training from a compressed checkpoint of pre-trained models.
+We use BERT Large and Pythia models.
+The BERT model is fine-tuned on GLUE tasks, STS-B, SST-2, and MNLI, while the Pythia model is fine-tuned using the Alpaca dataset.